 In addition, the control is equipped with a dedicated humidification relay which is available through 1⁄4 inch terminals HUM-IN and HUM-OUT.
-Similar to the HUM terminal, when utilizing legacy connections, this relay will be closed during normal heating operation (115VAC must be present on the HUM-IN terminal to take advantage of HUM-OUT).
-However, the control can provide additional humidification features when wired to a communicating thermostat (1, 2, R, C connections).
+Similar to the HUM terminal, when utilizing legacy connections, this relay will be closed during normal heating operation.
+HUM IN must be powered with the desired voltage (24 vac from the R terminal or 115 vac from L1 terminal).
+The internal relay will close during a call for heat.
+Also, the control can provide additional humidification features when wired to a communicating thermostat (1, 2, R, C connections).
 If the communicating thermostat is not capable of providing a humidification call, this dedicated relay will function exactly as mentioned above with a legacy setup.
 If the communicating thermostat is capable of providing a humidification call the user is now provided with 3 modes of operations which can be selected within the thermostat user menu.